 EEG study: “Modulation of late positive potentials by sexual images in problem users and controls inconsistent with porn addiction” (Prause et al., 2015)

-Twenty four studies have reported findings consistent with sensitization/cue-reactivity.
+Twenty seven studies have reported findings consistent with sensitization/cue-reactivity.
 Because frequent porn users had lower EEG readings than controls, lead author Nicole Prause claimed her paper, with its anomalous conclusions, “falsified” the porn addiction model.
 She claims that her EEG readings assessed “cue-reactivity,” rather than habituation.
 Even if Prause were correct, she conveniently ignores the gaping hole in her “falsification” assertion.
-Regardless of her claims about Prause et al. 2015 finding less cue-reactivity in frequent porn users, 24 other neurological studies have reported cue-reactivity or cravings (sensitization) in compulsive porn users: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24.
+Regardless of her claims about Prause et al. 2015 finding less cue-reactivity in frequent porn users, 24 other neurological studies have reported cue-reactivity or cravings (sensitization) in compulsive porn users:1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27.
 Science doesn’t go with the lone anomalous study hampered by serious methodological flaws and biased spokespersons; science goes with the preponderance of evidence.

 Note: In this 2018 presentation Gary Wilson exposes the truth behind 5 questionable and misleading studies, including the two Nicole Prause EEG studies (Steele et al., 2013 and Prause et al., 2015): Porn Research: Fact or Fiction?